cognitive-catalyst/cognitive-catalyst/Structure.md

 ##Code

 ###The Catalyst Repository
-Catalyst contains the latest releases of all linked projects, a description of the Watson Catalyst project, and legal documents.
+Catalyst contains the latest releases of all linked projects, a description of the Cognitive Catalyst project, and legal documents.

 ###Projects